Batman/Teenage Mutant Ninja Turtles Adventures

 Batman/Teenage Mutant Ninja Turtles Adventures is a six-issue intercompany crossover comic book miniseries featuring fictional heroes Batman and the Teenage Mutant Ninja Turtles.
 The miniseries is based on a previous intercompany crossover titled Batman/Teenage Mutant Ninja Turtles between DC Comics and IDW Publishing, which was first announced during IDW's panel at the 2015 San Diego Comic-Con and released as a six-part monthly miniseries in late 2015 and early 2016.

 Overview

 The success of Batman/Teenage Mutant Ninja Turtles prompted the concept for a similar crossover story, with Batman's DC Animated Universe incarnation encountering the Amazing Adventures comic version of the 2012 CGI series' Turtles.
 Author Matthew K. Manning (Beware the Batman) and artist Jon Sommariva (Teenage Mutant Ninja Turtles: Amazing Adventures) were named as participants in the project.
-The concept was first introduced at the San Diego Comic Con in late July 2016, and was released in six issues starting November 9, 2016.
+The concept was first introduced at San Diego Comic-Con in late July 2016, and was released in six issues starting November 9, 2016.